zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

    What's the category with the highest cost?
     ```

     > **Tip**: If the app fails because the rate limit is exceeded.
-Wait a few seconds and try the prompt again.
-If there is insufficient quota avaiable in your subscription, the model may not be able to respond.
+Wait a few seconds and try again.
+If there is insufficient quota available in your subscription, the model may not be able to respond.

 1. View the response.
 Then enter another prompt, this time requesting a chart: